+*Shropshire withdrew their plan in July 2025, so their contribution has also now been withdrawn.

+** Contribution based on publication version of Telford’s plan, February 2025

 Regional and Local Context

 The West Midlands Combined Authority (WMCA) seeks to deliver a more prosperous West Midlands.
 To this end, it promotes economic growth through a combination of direct investment and funding and the production of strategies and guidance focussing on key sectors and initiatives.
 It is responsible for the West Midlands Plan for Growth, which is intended to deliver the conditions for future economic activity and expansion.
 In addition, it is championing a portfolio of support packages intended to deliver improvements to regional transport, skills, climate change, the environment, well-being and the delivery of brownfield sites for additional development.